tashasyarifah/digital-portfolio/Readme.md

 In this week, I try to adjust myself with new Sass rules.
 My option using `npm script` is great.
 Creating and organizing my Sass hard at first, but easier after that.
 Using `@use` and `@forward` became convinient after couple times.
 The styles are not final.
 I just want to get my hands to be familiar with all the new things fron Sass.
 Here are resources that help me to set up my sass:

-- Sass documentation about architecture [click here](https://sass-guidelin.es/#architecture)
+- Sass guidelines [click here](https://sass-guidelin.es/#architecture) by Kitty Giraudel.
-- I try to following [this boilerplate](https://github.com/KittyGiraudel/sass-boilerplate) by Kitty Giraudel to organizing the functionality of each folder
+- I try to following [this boilerplate](https://github.com/KittyGiraudel/sass-boilerplate) by Kitty Giraudel to organizing the functionality of each folder.
 - My `_reset.scss` is inspired by Andy Bell [click here](https://piccalil.li/blog/a-modern-css-reset/).
 - [Youtube video](https://www.youtube.com/watch?v=dOnYNEXv9BM&t=124s) by coder coder on how to use `@use` and `@forward`